Arc travel time and path choice model estimation subsumed: Motivating Example: Two Arcs, One Hard Network

-The motivation behind our work is the interdependence between the problems of estimating arc travel times and path choice model parameters: Arc travel times are needed to estimate the path choice model, and a path choice model to estimate the arc travel times.
-Instead of viewing these as two sequential steps, as a thought experiment let us imagine an iterative scheme that switches between these tasks.
-With a small example (see Figure~\ref{fig:counter-graph}), we show that if we start with a reasonable starting point and switch between estimating either the transition probability or a better travel time estimate, the process will either diverge or converge to sub-optimal solutions.
+The motivation behind our work is the interdependence between the problems of estimating arc travel times and route choice model parameters: Arc travel times are needed to estimate the route choice model, and a route choice model is needed to estimate the arc travel times, especially when full path observations are unavailable.
+With a small example network (see Figure~\ref{fig:counter-graph}), we illustrate that the two-step approach using data without path observations (i.e., only travel time is observed) cannot find the ground truth parameter values.